ainfosec/FISSURE/README.md

 fissure
 ```

-Refer to the FISSURE Help menu for more details on usage.
+The intended method for launching FISSURE is through the terminal without sudo.
+The terminal provides important status and feedback for some operations.
+Refer to the FISSURE documentation for more details.

 ## Details